 11 Sep Digital Emerging Markets: The Era of Tweets, Likes and Uploads

 People in international growth markets usually tweet, like, upload and share information much more intensively than consumers in Europe or the US.
 In the digital sphere, where most of them were socialized, they communicate not only about their personal lives, but also about products, brands and companies.
-Digital media have a great influence on how they act, communicate and make purchasing decisions.
+Digital Emerging Markets have a great influence on how they act, communicate and make purchasing decisions.
 This is not only due to digital socialization, but also has political reasons, for example the limited freedom of print media in China.
 China and India have become real epicenters of the explosive growth of the digital world.
 The biggest growth opportunities in e-commerce, the most widely used apps and the world’s leading social platforms – including extensive brand information – can be found there.
 This is described in detail in our new Springer publication “Erfolgreicher Markenaufbau in den großen Emerging Markets” by Dr. Niklas Schaffmeister (Managing Partner Globeone) and Florian Haller (CEO Serviceplan Group).

 Digital media are advertising and consumer drivers

 According to the industry magazine Campaign Asia, more than half of media consumption in Asia is already in the digital sphere.
 In view of the extreme price increases for advertising in traditional media, it is obvious that Internet advertising is growing at double-digit annual growth rates.
 Growth will focus primarily on mobile communications.
 China’s mobile advertising market is already larger than the entire Latin American advertising market.
-The People’s Republic has long been one of those countries where spending on digital advertising exceeds spending on television advertising.
+The People’s Republic has long been one of those countries where spending on advertising in Digital Emerging Markets exceeds spending on television advertising.
 In its BRIC Branding Survey, Globeone has shown that Internet search engines, social media and company websites are among the most important tools for obtaining information about foreign brands in the major growth markets.
 Chinese online retailing accounted for 13% of total retail sales in 2016, compared with 8.1% in the US.
 According to the latest estimates, about 40% of e-commerce consumption in China is additional consumption.
 Internet retailing enables hundreds of thousands of Chinese to purchase products to which they previously had little or no access.

 Digital channels significantly reduce costs